Mole Removal Treatment London

-Moles are extremely common and often harmless.
+Moles are extremely common and often harmless that can be easily removed with Rejuvence Clinic mole removal treatments in London.
 However, a small proportion of moles can be a form of skin cancer and it is very important to recognise this early on.
 Moles that tend to be of concern are those that have changed recently.
 This is especially important if they have changed in terms of size, if they have become darker or if they are starting to feel itchy or bleed.
 Caucasians have a higher risk of moles turning nasty.
 If you are concerned that you have a mole that has changed recently it is very important to have this looked at.

 What are moles?